 - Next Time - On our next visit, I want to try Flour Mill Restaurant, Niagara Brewing Company, Queen Charlotte Tea Room, Weinkeller, and Le Cascate Pizzeria.
 I'd also love to check out Table Rock Restaurant which overlooks the falls!

 Let's talk about the nitty gritty details!
 Here are a few more tips to help plan your trip:

 How Long to Stay

-The first thing to consider when planning your trip, is how much time you actually want to spend at the falls.
-If you’re not into all the touristy stuff surrounding the falls, you could definitely see the highlights in one day.
-But Niagara Falls has also plenty of activities to keep you occupied for a weekend or more, especially if you have kids, or if you want to see as many attractions as possible.
+The first thing to consider when planning your trip, is how much time you actually want to spend.
+If you're not into all the touristy stuff surrounding the falls, you could definitely see the highlights in one day.
+But the area also has plenty of activities to keep you occupied for a weekend or more, especially if you have kids, or if you want to see as many attractions as possible.

 There are many other things to do in the area, too.
 Like Niagara-on-the-Lake, which is awesome!
 You could also combine the falls with trip to New York (state or city) or Toronto.

 For my vacation, we combined Niagara Falls with a Canada / New York road trip with stops in Toronto, Montréal, New Hampshire, Lake Placid, and a few other places in between.
 It was fun, although Canada is verrry cold in winter (even when we went March).
 Let's just say that my next Canadian road trip will be in summer.
 Ha!